K-G-Witt/project3-group3/README.md

 The source data collected for this project was produced by the Centers for Disease Control and Prevention (CDC), Division for Heart Disease and Stroke Prevention.
 This data asset is publicly available to all without restrictions (public).

 ## Installation and Run Instructions:
+This repo contains the following files:
+1. XXX
+2. XXX
+3. XXX

 List here anything we had to pip install to add to conda environment to install new packages, etc.

 ## Usage Instructions:

+### Graph Visualisations:

-### Mapping Function:
+### Mapping Visualisation:
-To avoid the **index.html** being blocked by your computer's Cross-Origin Resource Sharing (CORS) policy, you will need to run the following steps:
+To avoid the **index.html** being blocked by your computer's Cross-Origin Resource Sharing (CORS) policy, you will need to run the following steps before opening Google Chrome:

-1. Open **Gitbash** and type: python -m http.server 8000
+1. Open **Gitbash** and type: **python -m http.server 8000**
-2. Navigate to **http://localhost:8000** in your web browser
+2. In your web browser, navigate to: **http://localhost:8000**
-3. In your web browser, navigate through your directories to the folder containing the **index.html** file, and double-click
+3. Next, navigate through your directories within your web browser to the folder containing the **index.html** file
-4. This will launch the **index.html** file
+4. Double-click on the **index.html** file to launch the map in Google Chrome

 ## Credits: